-The Council undertook a 'call for ideas' public consultation on the scope and context of the Development and Archaeology SPD, from 14th June 2017 to 26th July 2017.
+The Council undertook a 'call for ideas' public consultation on the scope and context of the Development and Archaeology SPD, between 14th June 2017 to 26th July 2017.
 The draft SPD was published for a six week public consultation period.
 This ran from 25th May 2018 to 9th July 2018.
-The SPD provides guidance that will help to promote early consideration of archaeological remains across different sites, facilitate understanding of different risks, encourage dialogue on options and approaches, and promote heritage as part of sustainable development.
+The SPD provides guidance that will: help to promote early consideration of archaeological remains across different sites; facilitate understanding of different risks; encourage dialogue on options and approaches; and promote heritage as part of sustainable development.
 It was adopted on 28th November 2018.

-2.14 Ipswich Town Centre and Waterfront Public Realm Strategy Supplementary Planning Document
+2.14 Ipswich Town Centre and Waterfront Public Realm Strategy SPD

 The SPD provides a strategy for the enhancement of the public realm, primarily in the town centre and waterfront areas, and will guide the commissioning of new hard and soft landscaping works, including street furniture, street trees and paved surfacing design.
 The Council undertook a 'call for ideas' public consultation on the scope and context of the SPD ran from 14th June 2017 to 26th July 2017.
-The draft SPD was published for consultation during January 2019.
+The draft SPD was published for consultation during January 2019 and was adopted on the 24th July 2019 further details of which will be reported in the 2019/20 AMR.

-2.15 The Recreational Avoidance and Mitigation Strategy Supplementary Planning Document
+2.15 The Recreational Avoidance and Mitigation SPD

 The Recreational Avoidance and Mitigation Strategy provides an evidenced-based, coordinated and consistent approach to delivering the requirements of the Appropriate Assessment of the Adopted Local Plan (2011-2031).
 The SPD will set out the measures needed to manage recreational pressures on the Orwell Estuary Special Protection Area and a mechanism to fund them.
 The Appropriate Assessment concluded that the Local Plan could be considered to be compliant with the Habitats Regulations 2010, provided that measures were secured to avoid and mitigate the impacts of increased recreation on the Orwell Estuary Special Protection Area for birds.
 The SPD will set out how the Council will implement the strategy through the planning system and provide guidance on the use of Section 106 obligations to do this.
-The Council undertook a 'call for ideas' public consultation on the scope and context of the SPD.
-This ran from 14th June 2017 to 26th July 2017.
-It is now anticipated that the draft SPD will be published for consultation during spring/summer 2019.
+The Council undertook a 'call for ideas' public consultation on the scope and context of the SPD which ran from June to July 2017.
+The Draft SPD was subject to public consultation during September to October 2019 and was adopted on the 19th February 2020, further details will be reported in the 2019/20 AMR.